ShitalTJadhav/NewsAPI/README.md

 # NewsAPI
-An iOS demo project in Swift for fetching latest news list.
+An iOS demo project in Swift for fetching latest news articles list.

 #### Requirements :